flowlink/salesforce_integration/README.md

 ![Wombat Logo](http://spreecommerce.com/images/wombat_logo.png)

 This integration is 100% open source an licensed under the terms of the New BSD License.
+This integration was crafted in collaboration with an official Spree Partner [netguru](https://netguru.co).